stripe/stripe-commercetools-connect-app/processor/README.md

 The corresponding payment, cart or order details would be fetched from composable commerce platform, and then be sent to Stripe for various payment operations such as create/capture/cancel/refund payment.

-The module also provides template scripts for ==post-deployment== and pre-undeployment action.
+The module also provides template scripts for post-deployment and pre-undeployment action.
 After deployment or before undeployment via connect service completed, customized actions can be performed based on users' needs.

 ## Getting Started